-When I got assigned my department, a regal looking gentleman with kind eyes and a radio worthy voice, caught my eye.
+When I got assigned my department, a regal looking gentleman with kind eyes and a radio-worthy voice, caught my eye.
 I wanted to know who he was because he happened to work in my department and frankly, I needed all the help I could get, not knowing anything from anything.

 She is not shy about her faith.
-She has laid hands on me, with customers waiting and prayed over me.
-She has held me when I cried, she has cried with me.
-She has told me more than once “speak it into existence”.
+For example, she has laid hands on me, with customers waiting and prayed over me.
+Also, she held me when I cried, she has cried with me.
+She has told me more than once “speak it into existence.”
 It will be.
 Watch your mouth….don’t let that negative stuff come out, don’t speak negativity into existence.
-I’m constantly saying something and then catching myself because I think she will hear me and whop me outside the head for speaking negativity.
-Be positive, wait on God…..
+I’m continually saying something and then catching myself because I think she will hear me and whop me outside the head for expressing negativity.

-During the trials of this adoption….I have learned that it is okay to cry.
+During the trials of this adoption…I have learned that it is okay to cry.
 That I can be mad, that I can be sad, that it is okay to talk to people.
 I hold so much in.
-I don’t like to burden people or feel like I’m constantly playing the same tune on the violin.
-Between my Wednesday night girls, my Deaconess and my Priest….I’m surrounded by love, prayers and understanding during my hard times and there have been so very many.
+I don’t like to burden people or feel like I’m regularly playing the same tune on the violin.
+Between my Wednesday night girls, my Deaconess and my Priest….I’m surrounded by love, prayers, and understanding during my hard times and there have been so very many.

 God will bring my child home before the year mark is up.
 I’m speaking that out, in the Name of Jesus.
-I’m so thankful that during this time, God has seen fit to bless me, at work with such strong people of faith.
+I’m so thankful that during this time, God has seen fit to bless me, at work with such influential people of faith.
 He has blessed me with a strong family of faith and a strong church of faith.
 When your daughter sends you messages at work that says “mom, I love you and remember to CLAIM IT.”
-I know that God is working and He is showing me and my family His grace and mercies throughout this difficult year.
+I know that God is working and He is showing my family and me His grace and mercies throughout this challenging year.

 The year is coming to an end…..my son will be home by next month.
 I’m choosing to believe.
 These people will forever be a part of Jude’s story.
 My priest saw me through the darkest of times.
 He prayed faithfully for me while we folded jeans at JC Penney’s.